3.1 Program Regulations

 A CGPA calculated for a program component, such as Major or Core, is calculated in the same way using only the courses in the program element.

 In conjunction with the Academic Performance Evaluation, additional averages are calculated for program elements.
-A CGPA is calculated over the courses contributing to any minor, concentration, or specialization.
-These CGPA results are available for decisions on satisfactory or unsatisfactory performance in the program element.
-Students with a CGPA that is below the minimum required for a Concentration, Specialization or Minor may be removed from that Concentration, Specialization or Minor.
+A CGPA is calculated over the courses contributing to any Minor, Concentration, or Specialization.
+Students with a CGPA that is below the minimum required for a Concentration, Specialization or Minor may be removed from that program element.

 The standard CGPA requirements used in the Academic Performance Evaluation are presented in Table 1.
 The minimum required CGPA increases with the number of program credits (see Note 1) at the time of the Academic Performance Evaluation.
 Students with a CGPA close to the minimum at their first assessment will have to improve their academic grades significantly in order to maintain the Good Standing status through to graduation.